Hello, my fellow photographer!

 Lightstands and other various accessories

-I also have larger Godox AD1200 and AD600 strobes and modifiers that I can bring upon request if you need more power than speedlites can provide, just let me know beforehand so I can make sure the batteries are charged up and ready to go.
-A $100 rental fee will applied for the strobe(s) and modifiers.
+I also have some more specialized equipment which I can bring upon request.
+Larger Godox AD1200 and AD600 strobes and modifiers if you need more power than speedlites can provide, a 400mm f/2.8 lens for longer reach and a unique look, and a DJI Mavic 3 drone for aerials.
+Just let me know beforehand so I can make sure the batteries are charged up and ready to go.
+A $100 rental fee will applied for the strobe(s)/modifiers or the drone.
+No rental fee for bringing the 400mm, I’ll take any excuse to use that thicc boi.

-My rate for second shooting is $750 for up to 9 hours or $100/hr for shorter weddings.
-If the location is over an hour's drive from Wallingford, I may ask for a little extra for travel time/gas money.
+My rate for second shooting is $750 for up to 8 hours or $100/hr for shorter weddings, with a $400 minimum.
+If the location is over an hour's drive from Wallingford, I may ask for a little extra for travel time/gas/tolls.

-Rates for associate/lead shooting are determined on a case-by-case basis, since it can vary from simply "show up and shoot," to being more involved - meeting with the clients, helping to plan their timeline, shooting an engagement session, culling the photos, etc. Please contact me and we can work out the specifics to find an agreeable compensation.
+Rates for associate/lead shooting are determined on a case-by-case basis, since it can vary from simply "show up and shoot," to being more involved - meeting with the couple, helping to plan their timeline, shooting an engagement session, culling the photos, etc. Please contact me and we can work out the specifics to find an agreeable arrangement.

 To book me as your second shooter, you can email me at steve@stephenwangphotography.com, fill out my contact form or call/text 860-918-3174.
-I have no problem booking second shooting dates well in advance, but I do keep the dates open for my own gigs up until two months from the date.
+I have no problem booking second shooting dates well in advance on a tentative basis, but please note that I keep the date available for my own gigs until two months from the date.
 If I’m still available two months out from the date, then I lock it in.

 You'll probably be covering the groom and groomsmen by yourself, assuming it's in a different location than the bride.
 Before the start of the day, please make sure you're shooting in full-size RAW format, and set your camera clock to www.time.gov.
-If we are both starting at the same location I’ll give you memory cards to shoot on.
+If we’re both starting at the same location I’ll give you memory cards to shoot on which I’ll collect at the end of the night.
 Depending on the amount of time allotted, these are the typical shots to get:

 Groom getting ready/getting dressed